nix-community/nixago/docs/src/introduction.md

 # Introduction

 Nixago is a [flake][1] library for generating configuration files.
-It's primarily geared towards reducing clutter at the root of your repository added by various development tools (i.e., formatters, linters, etc.).
+It's primarily geared towards reducing the clutter at the root of your repository added by various development tools (i.e., formatters, linters, etc.).
 However, Nixago is flexible enough to generate configuration files for most scenarios.

 Nixago is designed to be used in tandem with a [nix shell][2] to dynamically create and manage configuration files in your existing development environments.